nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 # Distributed data management

-From its core principles and true context, a [microservice](https://www.baeldung.com/spring-microservices-guide)-based application is a distributed system.
-The overall system consists of multiple smaller services, and together these services provide the overall application functionality.

-Although this architectural style provides numerous benefits, it has several limitations as well.
-One of the major problems in a microservice architecture is how to handle a [transaction that spans multiple services](https://www.baeldung.com/transactions-across-microservices).
+While distributed applications provides numerous benefits, they have several limitations as well.
+One of the major problems is how to handle a [transaction that spans multiple services](https://www.baeldung.com/transactions-across-microservices).

 ## Database per Service Pattern